 - i.
-Requires all applicants to present a clear and compelling mission, a quality educational program, a demonstration of community support, a solvent and sustainable budget and contingency financial plans, a clear demonstration of the effectiveness of the model for the target student population, effective governance and management structures and systems, founding team members demonstrating diverse and necessary capabilities in all phases of the school's development, and clear evidence of the applicant's capacity to execute its plan successfully. - ii.
-Establishes distinct requirements and criteria for applicants who are existing school operators or replicators.
-(See Paragraph e., Elements for existing school operators or replicators.) - iii.
-Establishes distinct requirements and criteria for applicants proposing to contract with educational service providers (ESPs), including charter management organizations.
-(See Paragraph f., Elements for applicants proposing to contract with educational service providers.)
+Utilizes the state's required application and rubric which: - a) Requires all applicants to present a clear and compelling mission, a quality educational program, a demonstration of community support, a solvent and sustainable budget and contingency financial plans, a clear demonstration of the effectiveness of the model for the target student population and students with diverse needs, effective governance and management structures and systems, founding team members demonstrating diverse and necessary capabilities in all phases of the school's development; - b) Establishes distinct requirements and criteria for applicants who are existing school operators or replicators including: - 1.
+Clear evidence of their capacity to operate new schools successfully while maintaining quality in existing schools; - 2.
+Documentation of their educational, organizational, and financial performance records based on all existing schools; - Explanation for any never-opened, closed, revoked, or nonrenewed schools (including closed, revoked or non-renewed third-party contracts to operate schools); - 4.
+Presentation of their growth plan, business plan, and most recent financial audits; - 5.
+Evidence of meeting high standards of academic, organizational, and financial success to earn approval for replication; and - 6.
+Document any current or past litigation and the resolution of such litigation.